bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android23+iOS Safari7+Chrome for Android25+Android WebView37+Samsung Internet1.5+Opera Mobile14+

-[Element/remove](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove "The Element.remove() method removes the element from the tree it belongs to.")
+[Element/remove](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove 'The Element.remove() method removes the element from the tree it belongs to.')

 In all current engines.